 Frequently Asked Questions about Visual Electrophysiology and Eye Diseases

-These FAQs are not specific to any patient but provide general inform.
-For questions about your or your relative’s Diopsys® ERG or VEP vision test, please ask the eye care specialist in charge of your vision care.
+These FAQs are provided for general information.
+For questions about Diopsys® ERG or VEP vision tests, please ask the eye care specialist in charge of your vision care.

 Eye and Vision Disorders

 A Diopsys® ERG vision test is a painless, safe, non-invasive way for your eye care provider to objectively measure the function of your retina – the light-sensitive layer at the back of your eye.

 When light from an image enters your eye, it is turned into electrical energy by cells in the retina.
 Pattern ERG, or electroretinography, uses visual stimuli from a computer screen in different patterns and contrasts to elicit that electrical response.
 The electrical energy created is measured by the Diopsys® ERG vision test, and used to create a report for your doctor.
 It is similar to an EKG, but for your eyes..

 A Diopsys® ffERG vision test is a painless, safe, non-invasive way for your eye care provider to objectively measure the function of cells in your retina – the light-sensitive layer at the back of your eye.

 When light from an image enters your eye, it is turned into electrical energy by cells in the retina.
 The full field electroretinography (ffERG) vision test, sometimes referred to as flash ERG or flicker ERG, uses flashes of light as a visual stimulus to elicit an electrical response from those cells.
 The electrical energy created is measured by the Diopsys® ffERG vision test, and used to create a report for your doctor.
 It is similar to an EKG, but for your eyes.

 What is a Diopsys® VEP vision test?

 A Diopsys® VEP vision test is a painless, safe, non-invasive way for your eye care provider to objectively measure the function of your entire vision system.